 There is a misconception that rates of anorexia and bulimia have declined in recent years, perhaps because they have not been as widely reported on.
 While

-the rates of anorexia and bulimia rose in the 1980s and 1990s, they have remained steady since then, with the exception that there has been in rise
+the rates of anorexia and bulimia rose in the 1980s and 1990s, they have remained steady since then, with the exception that there has been a rise

 in incidence among 15 to 19-year-old girls.